ggogitidze/SP-500-ESG/README.md

 ## Data Preparation

-The data cleaning process involved handling missing values, renaming columns for consistency, and merging the datasets on the common identifier (company symbol).
+The data cleaning process involved handling missing values, renaming columns for consistency, and merging the datasets on the common identifier using PostgreSQL, Excel, python.

 ## Analysis and Findings